Manolis Roubakis

 Manolis Roubakis (Μανώλης Ρουμπάκης; born 6 January 1979) is a Greek professional footballer who plays for Atsalenios in the Greek Football League 2.
 Despite being right-footed, his natural position is left back; however, he's comfortable playing in both flanks of the defence.

 Roubakis spent the majority of his career at Crete-based clubs, with a brief six-month spell at Panathinaikos in Athens.
-He has appeared in over 200 Greek first division matches and he is one of the few footballers who have played for each of the three big clubs of Heraklion; OFI Crete, Ergotelis and Atsalenios.
+He has appeared in over 200 Greek first division matches and he is one of the few footballers who have played for each of the three big clubs of Heraklion; OFI, Ergotelis and Atsalenios.

 Playing career

 Early career

 Roubakis was born in Heraklion, Crete and started his career at the youth academy of Atsalenios in 1994.
 In 1998, he made his debut with the first team in a Delta Ethniki match against AO Chalkida and since then he was considered an indispensable member of the local Heraklion club.
 He scored 4 goals for Atsalenios in the 2000–01 Delta Ethniki.